-To address the conformity tests, analysis year networks were developed for 2009, 2019, 2025, and 2035.
-Results from the 2005 base year network, developed for the Base Year Emission Inventory, are used for comparison.
-The HGB regional travel models were used to estimate the daily travel inputs to this conformity analysis.
+To address the conformity tests, analysis year networks were developed for 2011, 2014, 2017, 2018, 2025, and 2035.
+Results from the 2009 base year network, developed for the Base Year Emission Inventory, are used for comparison.
+The HGB regional travel model was used to estimate the daily travel inputs to this conformity analysis.